Skip to Content

 Austrian pines do not grow as tall as other pines, with most ending up around 40 to 60 feet tall at maturity.
 Your standard growth rate for an Austria pine is up to 24 inches, which is still relatively fast for pine trees, albeit not as quick as the Eastern white.

-In the best conditions, you can grow your Canary Island pine tree at over two feet per year, although you can boost this number up to over three feet.
+In the best conditions, you can grow your Canary Island pine tree at over 2 feet per year, although you can boost this number up to over 3 feet.
 This pine tree also features long needles and large pinecones and grows in an oval shape.

-Provide Wildlife Habitats: Tall pine trees offer a habitat for many forms of wildlife, from insects to larger animals.
-Birds also like to build nests in the heights of pine trees, which is especially nice if you like the sounds of birds or have pesky insects in your garden.
+Tall pine trees offer a habitat for many forms of wildlife, from insects to larger animals.
+Birds also like to build nests at the top of pine trees, which is especially nice if you like the sounds of birds in your garden.

 Many varieties of pine trees are resistant to the elements, including inclement weather and wildlife such as bears or deer.
 The structure of pine trees also means that it is very difficult for animals to crawl up the trunk of a tree.